alisi1989/CLUES2-Companion/README.md

 Bars from CI columns \
 Intensity color bar = −log₁₀(p) \
 Significance stars based on the p-value above each SNP (* (0.05), ** (0.01), *** (0.01))

+ (please refer to CLUES2 and Relate manuals, see the links below)

 ### 2 - An Excell chart table file with all the SNPs and the related statistics calculated by CLUES2.